gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 Applies with `@infer` or `@infer(noDefaultResolvers: true)`.

 Type gets all inferred fields added.
-Existing fields won't automatically get resolvers (use resolver extensions).
+Existing fields won't automatically get resolvers (use the provided resolver extensions).

-#### No inferrence
+#### No inference

 Applies with `@dontInfer` or `@dontInfer(noDefaultResolvers: true)`.

-Inferrence won't run at all.
+Inference won't run at all.
 Existing fields won't automatically get resolvers (use resolver extensions).

 #### No new fields with default resolvers (deprecated, removed in v3)

 Applies with `@dontInfer(noDefaultResolvers: false)`

-Inferrence will run, but fields won't be added.
-If type has defined fields of types `Date`, `File` and any other node, and we inferred that they should have resolvers/args, resolvers/args will be added to type with a warning.
+Inference will run, but fields won't be added.
+If a type has defined fields of types `Date`, `File`, and any other node, and we inferred that they should have resolvers/args.
+These will still be added in Gatsby v2, but we will now warn and note the deprecation.

 ### Migrating your code